Robert Musil: Literary career

 When World War I began, Musil joined the army and was stationed first in Tirol and then at Austria's Supreme Army Command in Bozen (ital.
 Bolzano).
 In 1916, Musil visited Prague and met Franz Kafka, whose work he held in high esteem.
 After the end of the war and the collapse of the Austro-Hungarian Empire, Musil returned to his literary career in Vienna.
 He published a collection of short stories, Drei Frauen (Three Women), in 1924.
 He also admired the Bohemian poet Rainer Maria Rilke, whom Musil called "great and not always understood" at his memorial service in 1927 in Berlin.
 According to Musil, Rilke "did nothing but perfect the German poem for the first time", but by the time of his death, Rilke had turned into "a delicate, well-matured liqueur suitable for grown-up ladies".
 However, his work is "too demanding" to be "considered relaxing".

 In 1930 and 1933, his masterpiece, The Man Without Qualities (Der Mann ohne Eigenschaften) was published in Berlin in two volumes consisting of three parts, running into 1,074 pages: Volume 1 (Part I: A Sort of Introduction, and Part II: The Like of It Now Happens) and 605-page unfinished Volume 2 (Part III: Into the Millennium (The Criminals)).
 Part III did not include the 20 chapters withdrawn from Volume 2 of 1933 in printer's galley proofs.
 The novel deals with the moral and intellectual decline of the Austro-Hungarian Empire through the eyes of the book's protagonist, Ulrich, an ex-mathematician who has failed to engage with the world around him in a manner that would allow him to possess qualities.
 It is set in Vienna on the eve of World War I.

 The Man Without Qualities brought Musil only mediocre commercial success.
 Although he was nominated for the Nobel Prize in Literature, he felt that he did not receive the recognition he deserved.
 He sometimes expressed annoyance at the success of better known colleagues such as Thomas Mann or Hermann Broch, who admired his work deeply and tried to shield him from economic difficulties and encouraged his writing even though Musil initially was critical of Mann.

 In the early 1920s, Musil lived mostly in Berlin.
 In Vienna, Musil was a frequent visitor to Eugenie Schwarzwald's salon (the model for Diotima in The Man Without Qualities).
 In 1932, the Robert Musil Society was founded in Berlin on the initiative of Mann.
 In the same year, Mann was asked to name outstanding contemporary novels, and he cited only one, The Man Without Qualities.
-In 1936, Musil suffered his first stroke, while swimming.
+Throughout Musil's life he was generally prone to health issues (such as issues with teeth, gall bladder and digestion, syphilis, high blood pressure, and two minor heart attacks in 1929).
+In 1936, Musil suffered a stroke while swimming in Vienna.
+He contrasted this with a serious regime of physical exercise that lead Musil to train like an athlete.